hypernovasea/react_todo_list/README.md

+# React Todo List

+## Overview
+This is a todo list using a PERN (Postgres, Express, React, Node) stack.
+This application allows for the creation, deletion, and update of tasks from a React UI.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was initally bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## React (Frontend) Available Scripts

 In the project directory, you can run: